-Research Method
+Research Methods

-The present research is aiming to build an evident picture, as long as it concerns the innovativaness of Thessalian wood and furniture enterprises and their ways of reaction to changes where they are volunteerly or involuntarily exposed.
+The aim of the present research is to provide a comprehensive and holistic understanding of the internal and external drivers which drive the innovativeness of Thessalian wood and furniture SMEs.
 The mapping of the existing situation, the problems and obstacles that face regarding the information flow and the management of innovative processes could substantially contribute to new policymaking, action axes mapping, as well as the mobilisation of all required reformation mechanisms of the existing business environment of the particular sector, aiming at its survival and progress.

 The process applied is the determination and association of concrete, decisive and representative technological innovation capabilites to the successful innovative activity of the firms under discussion and their correlation with parameters entered by the external business environment of Thessaly.
-Incorporating the conclusions of relative literature, activities, processes or characteristics that are reported to be connected to the success and failure of innovation of (any form) they are used to develop the questionnaire.
+Incorporating the conclusions of relative literature, activities, processes or characteristics that are reported to be connected to the success and failure of any kind of innovation are used to develop the questionnaire.
 The elements referring to the innovativaness are grouped using seven dimensions of technological capabilities according to Guan and Ma (2003) and Yam et al. (2005) and constitute the first part of the questionnaire.
 The second part consists of questions concerning technology institutions, sources of information, collaboration possibilities and other similar parameters that compose the business environment.
 It also contents lacks that are translated into obstacles to innovative efforts.
 The questionnaire is completed with further explanatory questions.